zuliani99/Geometric_3D_Computer_Vision_Project/README.md

 * Background foreground detection (*1_background_foreground_detection*)
 * Markers Detector (*2_markers_detector*)
 * Pose estimation (*3_pose_estimation*)
-Each mini project is anassignmet which student cna decide to develop during the course or take the final project that require additional work.
+Each mini project is an assignment which students can decide to develop during the course or take the final project that requires additional work.

-The additional work is mainly summarize by the immplementation of the .ply file in order to export the object mesh built using the voxel structure.
+The additional work is mainly summarized by the implementation of the .ply file in order to export the object mesh built using the voxel structure.

 The final project can be examined in the *space_carving* folder